8.8 Blue Badge Scheme - Issue, Refusal and Renewal

 - A charge of £2 is made for the issue or renewal of a badge or for a duplicate to replace a lost, stolen faded or mutilated badge;

-- Assessment for a car badge in relation to a child will be included in the child's Generic Assessment.
+- Assessment for a car badge in relation to a child will be included in the child's Single Assessment.

 - The photographs should be a passport size and must be a recent true likeness of the person for whom the badge is issued.
 It is the applicant's responsibility to provide the photograph.
 It would not be expected for a person with facial deformities to produce a photograph;